krestn/krestn/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on 'Bathing Ape', an Instagram clone that utilizes a Flask back-end, JavaScript, React, and Redux front end, and AWS set up that allow users to upload image files and share posts with their followers.
+- 🔭 I’m currently working on 'Bathing Ape', an Instagram clone that utilizes a Flask back-end, JavaScript, React, and Redux front end, and AWS set up that allows users to upload image files and share posts with their followers.
 -
 - 🌱 I’m currently sharpening my Python and CSS skills while working on'Bathing Ape'.
 -